 - Driver distractions.
-Cellphones, radios and other technology can present a distraction to the driver and cause him or her to lose focus on the distance between the truck and an object or whether people or objects may have entered its path.
+Cellphones, radios and other technology can distract the driver and cause him or her to lose focus on the distance between the truck and an object or whether people or objects may have entered its path.

-- Swinging the trailer too much while backing.
-The path of the trailer is much easier to predict when moving forward, and the most minor of misjudgments can result in the destruction of another vehicle or an injury to a motorist of pedestrian.
+- Swinging the trailer too much while backing -- The path of the trailer is much easier to predict when moving forward, and the most minor of misjudgments can destroy another vehicle or an injury to a motorist or pedestrian.

-- Misjudging the distance between the truck and the destination.
-Common dock accidents occur simply because the driver overshot and hit the dock with force.
+- Misjudging the distance between the truck and the destination -- Common dock accidents often occur because the driver overshot and hit the dock with force.

-- The truck is not equipped with assistive technologies that can reduce the chance of an accident.
-Backup cameras and sensors now allow drivers to see where their trailers are in relation to where they need to go and should be used whenever possible.
+- The truck is not equipped with assistive technologies that can reduce the chance of an accident -- Backup cameras and sensors do now allow drivers to see where their trailers are in relation to where they need to go and should be used whenever possible.